Pod Security Standards (PSS) in Kubernetes

 Required knowledge for the CKS certification.

 Pod Security Standards (PSS) define security guidelines for Kubernetes pods based on their security context.
-PSS replaces the deprecated Pod Security Policies (PSP) and categorizes security into three levels: Privileged, Baseline, and Restricted.
+PSS replaced the deprecated Pod Security Policies (PSP) starting in Kubernetes v1.25 and became the standard enforcement mechanism.
+As of Kubernetes v1.34, PSS is the recommended approach for enforcing pod-level security.
+PSS categorizes security into three levels: Privileged, Baseline, and Restricted.

 For an overview of security best practices, refer to Cluster Setup and Hardening.